 The calculation of the present value of the defined benefit pension scheme is determined by using actuarial valuations.
 Management makes key assumptions in determining the inputs into the actuarial valuations, which may differ from actual experience in the future.
 These assumptions are governed by IAS 19 Employee Benefits, and include the determination of the discount rate, life expectancies, inflation rates and future salary increases.
 Due to the complexities in the valuation, the defined benefit pension scheme obligation is highly sensitive to changes in these assumptions.
 The detailed assumptions, including a sensitivity analysis, are set out in note 18.

 The defined benefit pension scheme has a surplus of £20,324,000 (2019: £17,373,000).
 See note 18 page 150 ‘Defined benefit pension scheme asset recognition basis’ for further detail.

 vi.
 Share-based payments – Long Term Incentive Plan (‘LTIP’)

 Awards are granted under the LTIP.
 The scheme includes performance-based vesting conditions, which impact the amount of benefit paid, such as

 • Average annual net inflows in discretionary funds; and

 • Growth in adjusted diluted EPS over the performance period.

 Assumptions are made on the likelihood of meeting certain average and stretch targets over the remaining service periods in determining the expense in the year.
-The Directors consider that the LTIP is qualitatively material.
-The charge for the year was £415,000 (2018: £1,830,000).
+The Directors consider that the LTIP is qualitatively material therefore this is highlighted as a key source of estimation uncertainty.
+The charge for the year was £747,000 (2019: £415,000).